Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Among the reptiles is a rare and poisonous snake that is hard to meet – the Israeli burrowing asp (Atractaspis engaddensis).
 Other snakes living in the area are the Echis (Echis) and the braid snake (Coluber rhodorachis).
 The abundance of water in the nature reserve also supports populations of marsh frogs (Pelophylax ridibundus), river crabs (Potamon potamios), gastropods such as the melanopsis (Melanopsis praemorsa), and dragonflies (Anisoptera).
 Among the insects living in reserve, it is worth mentioning the weaver ant (Polyrhachis simplex), which builds nesting colonies in the rocks along Arugot Stream.

 David went to Ein Gedi to hide from King Saul.
-And according to 1 Samuel 24:1, David Spared Saul’s Life after finding him unarmed.
-Afterward, they reconcile, and Saul recognizes David as his successor.
+According to 1 Samuel 24:1, David Spared Saul’s Life after finding him unarmed.
+Afterward, they reconciled, and Saul recognized David as his successor.

 You can either drive there or take a bus.
 For additional info, check out the directions section.